-(x) Category 73.
-Secondary Smelting and/or Refining of Ferrous and Non-Ferrous Metals; or
+(xi) Category 73.
+Secondary smelting and/or refining of ferrous and non-ferrous metals; or

-(xi) Category 85.
-All Other Sources not listed in Table 1 of OAR 340-216-8010 that would have actual emissions, if the source were to operate uncontrolled, of 5 or more tons a year of direct PM2.5 or PM10 if located in a PM2.5 or PM10 non-attainment or maintenance area, or 10 or more tons of any single criteria pollutant in any part of the state; and
+(xii) Category 85.
+All other sources not listed in OAR 340-216-8010 (can be combined with category 27.
+Electric Power Generation); and

-(B) The actual emissions from the calendar year immediately preceding the invoice date, and projected emissions for the current calendar year are less than 5 tons/yr.
-PM10 in a PM10 nonattainment or maintenance area, and less than 10 tons/yr. for each criteria pollutant; and
+(B) The actual emissions from the calendar year immediately preceding the invoice date are less than five tons/year of PM10 in a PM10 nonattainment or maintenance area or PM2.5 in a PM2.5 nonattainment or maintenance area, and less than 10 tons/year for each criteria pollutant; and

-(C) The source is not considered an air quality problem or nuisance source by DEQ.
+(C) The source is not creating a nuisance under OAR 340-208-0310 or 340-208-0450.

-(b) High Fee — Any source required to have a Simple ACDP (Table 1, Part B of OAR 340-216-8010) that does not qualify for the Low Fee will be assessed the High Fee.
+(b) High Fee — Any source required to have a Simple ACDP (OAR 340-216-8010 Part B) that does not qualify for the low fee under subsection (2)(a) will be assessed the high fee.

-(c) If DEQ determines that a source was invoiced for the Low Annual Fee but does not meet the Low Fee criteria outlined above, the source will be required to pay the difference between the Low and High Fees, plus applicable late fees in accordance with Table 2 of OAR 340-216-8020.
+(c) If DEQ determines that a source was invoiced for the low annual fee but does not meet the low fee criteria outlined above, the source will be required to pay the difference between the low and high fees, plus applicable late fees in OAR 340-216-8020 Part 4.
 Late fees start upon issuance of the initial invoice.
 In this case, DEQ will issue a new invoice specifying applicable fees.

-(4) Permit Content.
+(3) Permit Content.
+Each Simple ACDP must include the following:

 (a) All relevant applicable requirements for source operation, including general ACDP conditions for incorporating generally applicable requirements, but excluding any federal requirements not adopted by the EQC;

-(b) Generic PSELs for all pollutants emitted at more than the de minimis level according to OAR 340 division 222;
+(b) Generic PSELs for all regulated pollutants emitted at more than the de minimis emission level according to OAR 340 division 222;

 (c) Testing, monitoring, recordkeeping, and reporting requirements sufficient to determine compliance with the PSEL and other emission limits and standards, as necessary; and